ch22group16/capstone-GenAI/README.md

 | T5 Small | Email_Subject_Line_T5Small_Gradio.ipynb |
 | DistilGPT2 | Email_Subject_Line_DistilGPT2_Gradio.ipynb |

-Finally we have published the two models BART and T5 Gradio Spaces.
-The below table contiains the name of the folder in this repository and the Hugging Face URL for the application
+Finally, we have published the two models BART and T5 Gradio Spaces.
+The below table contains the name of the folder in this repository and the Hugging Face URL for the application

 | Model  | Repo Folder |  Gradio App  |
 |--------|-------------|--------------|